platformio/platformio-docs/en/latest/_sources/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst.txt

 Writing Unit Tests
 ------------------

-Test cases can be added to a single file that may include multiple tests.
+:ref:`unit_testing` test cases can be added to a single file that may include multiple tests.
 First of all, in this file, we need to add four default functions: ``setUp``, ``tearDown``, ``setup`` and ``loop``.
 Functions ``setUp`` and ``tearDown`` are used to initialize and finalize test conditions.
 Implementations of these functions are not required for running tests but if you need to initialize some variables before you run a test, you use the ``setUp`` function and if you need to clean up variables you use ``tearDown`` function.
 In our example we will use these functions to accordingly initialize and deinitialize LED.  ``setup`` and ``loop`` functions act as a simple Arduino program where we describe our test plan.

 Let's create ``test`` folder in the root of the project and add a new file ``test_main.cpp`` to this folder.
 Next basic tests for ``String`` class will be implemented in this file: